OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 The Python 3 official documentation contains a section on [xml vulnerabilities](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).
 As of the 1st January 2020 Python 2 is no longer supported, however the Python website still contains [some legacy documentation](https://docs.Python.org/2/library/xml.html#xml-vulnerabilities).

-The following table gives an overview of various modules in Python 3 used for XML parsing and whether or not they are vulnerable.
+The table below shows you which various XML parsing modules in Python 3 are vulnerable to certain XXE attacks.

 | Attack Type               | sax        | etree      | minidom    | pulldom    | xmlrpc     |
 |---------------------------|------------|------------|------------|------------|------------|